Creature from the Black Lagoon: Plot

-Taking notice of the beautiful Kay, the creature follows the Rita all the way downriver to the Black Lagoon.
+Taking notice of the beautiful Kay, the Creature follows the Rita all the way downriver to the Black Lagoon.
 Once the expedition arrives, David and Mark go diving to collect rock samples from the lagoon floor.
-After they return, Kay goes swimming and is stalked underwater by the Gill-man, who then gets briefly caught in one of the ship's drag lines.
+After they return, Kay goes swimming and is stalked underwater by the Creature, who then gets briefly caught in one of the ship's drag lines.
 Although it escapes, the Creature leaves a claw behind in the net, revealing its existence.

-After subsequent encounters with the Gill-man claim the lives of Lucas's crew members, The Creature attacks Kay and attempts to abduct her, but it is captured and locked in a cage aboard the Rita.
-It escapes during the night, attacking Edwin, who was guarding it.
-Kay smashes the Creature with a lantern, driving it off, but Edwin is severely injured.
+After subsequent encounters with the Creature claim the lives of Lucas's crew members, it attacks Kay and attempts to abduct her, but it is captured and locked in a cage aboard the Rita.
+During the night, it escapes and attacks Edwin, who was guarding it.
+Edwin smashes the Creature with a lantern, driving it off, but he is severely injured.
 Following this incident, David decides they should return to civilization.
 Mark, who is obsessed with capturing (or killing) the Creature, objects.

-As the Rita tries to leave, they find the Gill-man has blocked the lagoon's entrance with fallen logs.
+As the Rita tries to leave, they find the Creature has blocked the lagoon's entrance with fallen logs.
 While the others attempt to remove the logs, Mark is mauled to death while trying to capture the Creature single-handed underwater.
-The Creature, then, climbs aboard the Rita and approaches Kay from behind.
-Kay turns around and screams as the Creature grabs her and it takes her away to its cavern lair.
-David, Lucas, and Carl chase after the Creature, and Kay is ultimately rescued.
-The Creature is riddled with bullets before retreating to the lagoon, where its body sinks into the watery depths.
+The Creature then climbs aboard the Rita and approaches Kay from behind.
+She screams as the Creature grabs her, taking her away to its cavern lair.
+David, Lucas, and Carl pursue them, rescuing Kay and fatally shooting the Creature in the chest.
+It meanders aimlessly outside before wading back into the lagoon and attempts to swim away, but dies of its injuries and sinks into the darkness of the water as the group watch.